 When developing your security risk management plan, there are several different risks to keep in mind, including cyber, physical, and safety.

-Not surprisingly, the risk mitigation of your physical inventory is a paramount concern for the cannabis industry.
+Not surprisingly, the risk mitigation of your physical inventory is a paramount concern in the cannabis industry.
 Because dispensaries are primarily cash-operated businesses, especially in the United States, protecting your physical inventory is critical.

 Often, break-ins into storefronts and the theft of physical inventory, also known as smash-and-grabs, are serious risks all dispensary owners must consider.